Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Introduction

 Deep neural networks achieve state-of-the-art performance on many computer vision tasks.
 However, most of these tasks consider a static world in which tasks are well-defined, stationary, and all training data is available in a single training session.
-The real world consists of dynamically changing environments and data distributions, which -- especially given the computational burden of training large CNNs -- has led to renewed interest learning new tasks incrementally while avoiding catastrophic forgetting of old ones~\cite{mccloskey1989catastrophic,goodfellow2013empirical}.
+The real world consists of dynamically changing environments and data distributions, which -- especially given the computational burden of training large CNNs -- has led to renewed interest in learning new tasks incrementally while avoiding catastrophic forgetting~\cite{goodfellow2013empirical,mccloskey1989catastrophic}.

-Class Incremental Learning (CIL)~\cite{masana2020class,belouadah2021comprehensive} is a scenario that considers the possibility of adding new classes to already-trained models.
-Most CIL methods rely on a memory buffer that stores data from past tasks~\cite{rebuffi2017icarl,castro2018end,douillard2020podnet,wu2019large}.
-In this paper, we consider Data-Free Class Incremental Learning (DFCIL), which is a more challenging scenario in which \emph{no data from previous tasks is retained}.
-This is a realistic scenario and of great interest due to privacy concerns or restrictions on long-term storage of data.
+Class Incremental Learning (CIL)~\cite{belouadah2021comprehensive,masana2020class} is a scenario that considers the possibility of adding new classes to already-trained models.
+Most CIL methods rely on a memory buffer to store exemplars from past tasks~\cite{castro2018end,douillard2020podnet,rebuffi2017icarl,wu2019large}.
+In this paper, we consider Exemplar-Free Class Incremental Learning (EFCIL), which is a more challenging setting in which \emph{no data from previous tasks is retained}.
+This is a realistic scenario and of great interest due to privacy concerns or restrictions on the long-term storage of data.
 The inability to retain examples from past tasks, however, significantly exacerbates the problem of catastrophic forgetting.

 [1]{ } [1]{ } [1]{ }